 The Sword Dance

 One of the biggest traditions of Lahaul & Spiti district of Himachal Pradesh is the tantric Lama Dance.
-The main attraction of Spiti is Pin valley, famous for its Chamurti horses, snow leopards Himalayan ibex and Buzhen lamas, who are a sub sect of the Nyingma-Pa sect of Buddhism and unlike other lamas sport long hair done up in several plaits.
+The main attraction of Spiti is Pin valley, famous for its Chamurti horses, snow leopards Himalayan ibex and Buzhen lamas, who are a sub-sect of the Nyingma-Pa sect of Buddhism and unlike other Lamas they sport long hair plaited into several locks.

-These lamas or monks are known for performing hair raising dance popularly known as the sword –dance and the ceremonies like breaking the stone called Pho- Bar Dochog.
+These lamas or monks are known for the hair-raising dance popularly known as the sword –dance and the ceremonies like breaking the stone called Pho- Bar Dochog.
 It is the only sect of Buddhism which uses of weapons in religious ceremonies.

 The Kungri MonasreryClick thumbnail to view full-size